-Overall Biological Value of the Santa Clarita Area
+Overall Biological Value of the Area

 The Santa Clarita Valley area is 377,637 acres, of which 50% is open space (191,823 acres).
-Approximately 36% of the total acreage is vacant land, which is not committed for permanent open space.
-Developed land composes about 12% of the total acreage, and 58% of this 12% is residential.
+Approximately 36% is vacant land, which is not committed for permanent open space.
+Developed land composes about 12% of the total acreage, and 58% of this is residential.
 (City of Santa Clarita and County of Los Angeles 2001.)

-Predominant vegetation types where these communities are found include coastal and transitional scrub, and chaparral.
+Although a substantial portion of the area along the Santa Clara River and I-5 has been developed, portions of the region are vacant or open space, and still support native plant and animal habitats and communities.
+These communities are adapted to the Mediterranean-type climate of the area, in that they thrive in the cool, wet winters and dry hot summers typical of the area.
+Predominant vegetation types where these communities are found are coastal and desert scrub, and chaparral.
 Other vegetation types in the region include Bigcone Spruce-Canyon Live Oak Forest, Coast Live Oak Riparian Woodland, Juniper Woodland, Pinyon-Juniper Woodland, Southern Sycamore Alder Woodland, Southern Willow Scrub, freshwater marsh, vernal pools, Coastal Sage Scrub, Chaparral, Alluvial Fan Sage Scrub, and native and nonnative grassland.

-Sensitive terrestrial communities in the Valley include Southern Coast Live Oak Woodland; Valley Oak Woodland; Southern Mixed Riparian; Southern Riparian Scrub; Riversidian Sage Scrub; Mainland Cherry Desert; Walnut Woodland; Sycamore Alder Riparian Woodland; Southern Cottonwood-Willow Riparian Forests; and Southern Willow Scrub.
+Sensitive terrestrial communities in the Valley include Southern Coast Live Oak Woodland; Valley Oak Woodland; Southern Mixed Riparian; Southern Riparian Scrub; Riversidian Sage Scrub; Mainland Cherry Desert; Walnut Woodland; Sycamore Alder Riparian Woodland; Southern Cottonwood-Willow Riparian Forests; And Southern Willow Scrub.
 Vernal pools have been identified on Cruzan Mesa, Plum Canyon, and Fair Oaks Ranch.
 These are significant sensitive resources within the Valley.
 (City of Santa Clarita and County of Los Angeles 2001.)